-Prior to marriage, Kate is said to have had a son, James Bateson.
+Prior to marriage, in July 1883, Kate is said to have borne a son, whom she named James Bateson.

 Kate later married Eli Hite (1861-1933), the son of Abraham H. and Anna (Hempy) Hite, whose family had migrated to Fairfield County from Virginia in about 1805 or 1806.

 Eli had been married previously and brought five children into the union with Catherine.
 They included Albert Hite, Henry Hite, Fred Hite, Jonah Hite and Stella Ellinger.

 Kate and Eli were farmers and resided near Thurston, Fairfield County, OH, but had no children of their own.

 They enjoyed visiting and hosting visits with family.
 In mid-March 1936, the Lancaster (OH) Eagle Gazette reported in its Thurston section that "Mr. and Mrs. Fred Bateson and son, Frederick, of Shell Beach, spent Sunday with Mrs. Kate Hite."
 One September day, Kate and Eli and her son James attended a "Bateson and Hupp Reunion" at the home of her brother Fred Bateson.
 The reunion was covered by a local newspaper, and the torn and yellowed clipping reads:

 On Sunday, September 6 ... the Bateson and Hupp families gathered at the home of Mr. and Mrs. Fred Bateson at Buckeye Lake....
 After the dinner hour a boat was chartered and all enjoyed a boat ride to Buckeye Lake Park.
 At a late hour all departed to their homes saying they had enjoyed the day.